When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 I wouldn’t personally buy one unless I lived near a beach or in a climate that gets lots of snow in the winter months.
 If you were a farmer one of these would make a great alternative to a quad bike -you could even hook up a trailer!

-Fat bikes are here to stay – they are robust and versatile, plus they will tackle the most difficult terrain with ease, they will roll over just about anything you can put in front of them!
+Fat bikes are here to stay – they are robust and versatile.
+Plus, they can tackle the most difficult terrain with ease, they will roll over just about anything you can put in front of them!